Department of Co-operation (Kerala)

 The Department of Co-operation is an administrative department of the Government of Kerala, responsible for the development, regulation, and supervision of the co-operative sector in the state.
 The department oversees all registered co-operative societies, including co-operative banks, credit societies, marketing societies, and sector-specific cooperative institutions.

 The department ensures implementation of cooperative policies, facilitates financial assistance, regulates registration of societies, and enforces the provisions of the Kerala Co-operative Societies Act, 1969.
 It plays a significant role in rural development, agricultural credit, and the cooperative banking structure in Kerala.

-Ministerial Team
+Leadership

-The department is headed by a Cabinet Minister of the Government of Kerala, and the current Minister for Co-operation is V. N. Vasavan.
+The department is headed by a Cabinet Minister of the Government of Kerala, and the current Minister for Co-operation is M. Liju.

 The administrative head of the department is the Special Secretary to Government (Co-operation), an IAS officer.
 The Secretary oversees policy formulation, administrative decisions, and coordination with field agencies.

 The operational authority for co-operative administration and regulation lies with the Registrar of Co-operative Societies, who is responsible for supervision of all registered cooperative societies in the state.
 The current Registrar of Co-operative Societies is Dr. D.Sajith Babu IAS.